Greenwood Senior Center Focus on Social Health

 In partnership with a University of Washington Master of Public Health in Community-Oriented Public Health Practice class, this survey aimed to help understand older adults’ level of social connection views on connecting with others through GSC programs.
 Here’s a video about the survey!

-Social Connection Project Conversations
+Social Connection Program Conversations

 Lonely No More!
 Story Workshop with the Center for 21st Century Studies

 The GSC partnered with the Center for 21st Century Studies at the University of Wisconsin-Milwaukee in a storytelling workshop to reflect on C21’s Lonely No More!
 Program and the results of their survey on loneliness.
-The workshop involved C21 faculty in conversation with Social Connection Project participants about how we might illustrate and tell stories about loneliness to connect with others.
+The workshop involved C21 faculty in conversation with Social Connection Program participants about how we might illustrate and tell stories about loneliness to connect with others.
 C21 Director Anne Basting’s “beautiful questions” formula inspired the original Lonely No More! survey.
 The audio recording made at the end of the session has been included as a performance art piece for C21’s 2022-2023 Lonely No More!
 Exhibition and can be heard here:

 Resources